rajinder-yadav/gazeall/README.md

 ### Run in Node.js watch mode

-Running a JavaScript file using Node.js and watching for all file changes.
+Running a JavaScript file using Node.js and watching for all JavaScript file changes in the current folder and all sub-folders.

 ```sh
 gazeall main.js